PhilipRoman/tmux-filetree/README.md

 Running tmux-filetree requires any version of Lua or LuaJit on the path.
 The installer will detect the most preferable Lua version and use it to launch tmux-filetree.

-## Configuration

-The environment variable `TMUX_FILETREE_COMMAND` sets the tree command you want to use.
-The string `%s` will be replaced with the directory that should be displayed.